-AllAny Home Repair written complaints shall be in writing and will be directed provided to the Director of Lending, the Director of Operations who overses Home Repair and appropriate department or area, if there is any uncertainty it will be directed to the Executive Director.
+Any Home Repair complaints shall be in writing and will be provided to the Director of Lending, the Director of Operations who oversees Home Repair and the Executive Director.
 Involved staff should write a narrative of the events clearly outlining the actions that were taken and the timeline of events.
 When appropriate, supervisory staff should write a report including the recommended action or corrective procedures and comments on whether the complaint represents an isolated case or a pattern that needs to be corrected.